 Acting within its powers - The Town Council is keen to ensure that all decisions it makes are within the existing statute, therefore members are well aware of the list of Statutes & Regulations that it must work towards.
-The Mayor (in the case of Full Council) and the various Committee Chairmen have a duty to ensure that any item which is placed on an agenda falls within the powers and duties of a Local Council.
+The Mayor (in the case of Sull Council) and the various Consmittee Chairmen have a duty to ensure that any item which is placed on an agenda falls within the powers and duties of a Local Council.

-General Power Of Competence - In accordance with the Localism Act 2011 and the Parish Councils (General Power of Competence) (Prescribed Conditions) Order 2012, the Town Council resolved that it had met the criteria to use the General Power of Competence at its Annual Town Council Meeting in May 2017 following the last Council Elections.
-The Audit Regs (Coronavirus) Amendment Regs have given flexibility in managing the Exercise of Public Rights.
-The approach was agreed by council on 18th March 2020, these arrangements have continued throughout the finanical year.
+General Power Of Competence - In accordance with the Localism Act 2011 and the Parish Councils (General Power of Competence) (Prescribed Conditions) Order 2012, the Town Council resolved that it had met the criteria to use the General Power of Competence at its Annual Town Council Meeting in May 2021 following the last Council Elections.